 Paid visitor parking is available in the Central Campus Garage near the event location for guests that do not possess a valid TAMU Parking Permit.

 For more information or transportation options, visit TAMU Transportation Services at https://transport.tamu.edu/.

-In the event of inclement weather, OGAPS will notify registered guests by email sent to your official TAMU email account and place a notification on the home page of our website at ogaps.tamu.edu, should the event be canceled.
+In the event of inclement weather, OGAPS will cancel the event.
+We will notify registered guests by email sent to your official TAMU email account and place a notification on the home page of our website at ogaps.tamu.edu, should the event be canceled.

 For questions, contact the Office of Graduate & Professional Studies at 979-845-3631 or email@example.com.